TABLE OF CONTENTS

 Where to Find Budtender Jobs in Massachusetts

 Massachusetts’ burgeoning adult-use retail market signals tremendous job growth in the state.
-Massachusetts brought in $404 million in sales in 2019, a considerable increase from its $156 million revenue in 2018.
+Massachusetts brought in $255 million in tax revenue from cannabis alone in 2023.

 Job applicants can find budtending positions in medical and recreational pot shops.
 Budtender jobs can be found in cities like Ayer, Boston, Worcester, Sheffield, Westfield, and Shrewsbury, Massachusetts.